apinguen/animaltrackr/README.md

 4. Tail logs with `journalctl -u animaltrackr -f`.

 Edit the `WorkingDirectory`, `ExecStart`, and `User` fields inside `systemd/animaltrackr.service` if your install path differs from `/home/pi/animaltrackr`.

+## Diagnostics / Test Modes

+Use the LCD + joystick/buttons to navigate to **Calibration → Diagnostics**.
+Each entry maps to a runtime mode that exercises hardware:

+- **LED Test** cycles RGB combinations so you can confirm wiring.
+- **Servo Test** sweeps yaw and pitch continuously.
+- **Pump Test** fires the pump/valve every 10 seconds (have water ready!).
+- **Sensor Test** lights the LED based on PIR/back/confirm inputs and logs joystick readings.
+- **Camera Test** captures periodic stills into `data/` and logs the file path.

+Switch back to any other mode via the menu once you are done validating a component.